The Wyrley and Essington Canal

 Aquaduct over railway.

-Taken looking West toward aquaduct from under Middleton Bridge.
+Taken looking back West toward aquaduct from under Middleton Bridge.

 Access along canal.